7.7.0 • Published 2 months ago

 Improvements over node-login

-While you can see CHANGES (or the 1.0.0 migration guide) to see all of the fixes and enhancements (including security fixes), the essential change has been to avoid the necessity of directly modifying source.
-This component has been retooled to allow it to be added as an npm dependency and provided command-line arguments which customize the appearance and behavior to a high degree--and using a config file or CLI flags rather than environmental variables.
+While you can see CHANGES (or the 1.0.0 migration guide) to see all of the fixes and enhancements (including security fixes), over the excellent node-login package, the essential change has been to avoid the necessity of directly modifying source.
+This component has been retooled to allow it to be added as an npm dependency and provided command-line arguments which customize the appearance and behavior to a high degree—and using a config file or CLI flags rather than environmental variables.

 Installation & Setup